-\ PCoIP Ultra GPU-Offload mode consumes comparable bandwidth to PCoIP Ultra Auto-Offload mode.
+PCoIP Ultra GPU-Offload mode consumes comparable bandwidth to PCoIP Ultra Auto-Offload mode.

 On constrained networks, the PCoIP protocol dynamically adjusts image quality and frame rate to suit the available network bandwidth.
 In cases where it is preferred to proactively constrain the bandwidth, as might be required to limit service provider network charges, PCoIP image quality and frame rate can be capped.
-Refer to PCoIP settings section for policies that enforce bandwidth and/or frame rate limits.